-The side parking sensors are in the front and rear bumpers.
+The side parking sensors are located in the sides of the front and rear bumpers.

 SIDE PARKING AID AUDIBLE WARNINGS

 When the side parking aid detects an object within the coverage area and the driving path of your vehicle, an audible warning sounds.
 As your vehicle moves closer to the object, the rate of the tone increases.